BBird40/typescript-express-seed/README.md

 * db - The files used to create the database and hold "migrations" of the database over time.
 A typical ORM will come with a migration solution or leverage a SQL based migration tool.
 * infrastructure - This stores all the files required to host this application.
 The files can range from Terraform to Ansible to Helm charts to Chef/Puppet.
   * Storing the infrastructure files in the application source code can be a source of debate.
 Some believe that storing terraform in a separate repo for the application is more suitable as it allows for a smoother CI/CD pipeline.
 Essentially, infrastructure being built and destroyed based on a single repository's activity.
 If this is the case, feel free to lift and shift the folder to a new repo.
 * src - All the source code that makes the application what it is.
+Following a Domain Driven Design layer architecture approach where the app with its presentation and handlers coordinate with the domain and the baseline infrastructure to obfuscate and create a single layers of responsibility.
 * test - All the tests (unit, integration, and end-to-end) that validate the application's logic.

 ## References ##